bamo/tpuf-go/README.md

 ### Vector Search

-Example: searchfor the 5 closest vectors to the given vector using ANN search with the cosine distance metric.
+Example: search for the 5 closest vectors to the given vector using ANN search with the cosine distance metric.

 ```go
 request := &tpuf.QueryRequest{